itsuncheng/SnapFood/README.md

 # SnapFood
-A food recognition Android app that tracks the users' diet and provide intelligent feedback to meet their personalized goals.
+A food recognition Android app that tracks the users' diet and provides intelligent feedback to meet their personalized goals.
 I developed this on my own for my IB Computer Science Internal Assessment.

 ## Functionalities